tjrules/simpsons-trivia/rubric.md

 #### Evaluation Metrics

-- Presentation effectively describes what features will be included
-- Presentation effectively describes constraints to work with (e.g. technological, timing, content, etc.)
-- Presentation uses easy-to-understand language
 - Presentation includes a wireframe for the game page and an existing landing page from the web to build from
 - Student work renders a game in the browser
 - Student work includes only jQuery for DOM manipulation